Masood-J/Masood-J/README.md

-# Hi, I'm Masood
+# This is Masood

- I am an aspiring Front End React Developer
+I'm Mainly Learning Web Development
 ---

 ### 🧑‍💻 About Me
-- 🚀 Currently working with **Next.js, TailwindCSS, and modern JavaScript**
+- Doing Front End Developemnt with **Next.js, TailwindCSS, and modern JavaScript**
-- 🎨 Focusing on providing users with a good **UI/UX**
+- Love learning Linux/Android as a hobby.
-- 📚 Also exploring **C++** for problem-solving and systems programming
+- Working on my **C++** skills for problem-solving and systems programming.

 ---